 At The Rissington school, we use a systematic phonics programme called Success For All Phonics.
 Each teaching phase builds on the skills and knowledge of previous learning.
 Children have time to practise and rapidly expand their ability to read and spell words.
 They are also taught to read and spell ‘Green (decodable) and Red (sometimes known as tricky) words’.

 Phase 1 of the programme is taught in our Chipmunks, which is our Pre school setting.
-Phase 1 concentrates on developing children's speaking and listening skills and lays the foundations for the phonic work which starts in Phase 2.
-The emphasis during Phase 1 is to get children attuned to the sounds around them and ready to begin developing oral blending and segmenting skills.
-The phase teaches phonological awareness and rhyming.
+Phase 1 focuses on developing phonological awareness by teaching children sound discrimination, rhythm and rhyme, alliteration and oral blending and segmenting.
+Phase 1 also focuses on developing children's speaking and listening skills and lays the foundations for the phonic work which starts in Phase 2.

 By the end of Year 1, children will be able to: